Get Started

 Using the library() function, you can then attach the core tesselle packages:

-These core packages can be used to explore and analyze common data types in archaeology: count data (tabula), compositional data (nexus) and chronological data (kairos).
+The core packages are designed to work seamlessly together and can be used to explore and analyse common data types in archaeology:

 How to cite